cponcej/awesome-tech/docs/data-science.md

 	- [civisanalytics.com: Machine Learning.
 Workflows in Python: Curating Features and Thinking Scientifically about Algorithms](https://civisanalytics.com/blog/data-science/2015/12/23/workflows-in-python-curating-features-and-thinking-scientifically-about-algorithms/)
 - [redash.io Open Source Data Collaboration Platform](https://github.com/getredash/redash) Connect to any data source, visualize your data and share it with anyone!
 - [Beginner tips to becoming a data analyst](http://thenextweb.com/offers/2015/12/19/beginner-tips-becoming-data-analyst/)
+- [ZDNet Top 2016 Data Trends: 5 data-to-decisions trends to know for 2016.](http://www.zdnet.com/article/top-5-data-to-decisions-trends-to-know-for-2016/) Apache Spark, real-time, cloud BI & analytics, IoT, and self-service were the trends to watch in 2015, and they'll continue to make waves in 2016.

 ### Data collection and processing is growing in sports
 - [reddit: Are there any good resources for Python and Proffesional sports data?](https://www.reddit.com/r/Python/comments/3xa59x/are_there_any_good_resources_for_python_and/)